 Playing within your limits

 Love is a gamble.
 You have no idea exactly how things are going to turn out.
 I personally have an age gap limit where I won’t get involved with someone who is more than 10 years younger or older than me.
 I might change my personal age gap policy, but I’m doubtful that I will.
 I chose my policy based on my personal dating experience.
-I’ve simply never felt very comfortable dating outside of a 10 year gap.
+I’ve simply never felt very comfortable dating outside of a 10-year gap.
 I’m fine with dating someone who is younger than me; that’s never been a problem.
 And I don’t mind dating older men as long as the age gap isn’t so big that he’s old enough to be my parent.
-And, since there are people who became parents when they were 15 and 16, I don’t feel comfortable dating someone who could be either my child, or my parent, because it feels unnatural to me.
+And, since there are people who became parents when they were 15 and 16, I don’t feel comfortable dating someone who could be either my child or my parent, because it feels unnatural to me.

 I’m fine with being friends with people of all ages, but dating requires being more selective.
 A dating relationship is like a friendship, only it’s more intense and life-impacting.
 Who you date affects who you live with, who you create children with, and who you mingle your finances with.
-Figure out what kind of life you want to live, and choose a mate who you feel one hundred percent comfortable with.
+Figure out what kind of life you want to live, and choose a mate with who you feel one hundred percent comfortable.
 If you’re like me and you prefer dating someone whose age falls within a certain range of yours, then you should focus on finding someone who can help you fulfill your goals.

 Relationships should be uplifting and worth the effort that you’re putting in.
-As long as you and your mate are at least 18 years of age and older, you have full authority over your decision making.
-If you don’t feel like your relationship is providing you the return on investment that you’re looking for, then you may need to re-evaluate your reasons for being with the person who you are with.
+As long as you and your mate are at least 18 years of age and older, you have full authority over your decision-making.
+If you don’t feel like your relationship is providing you the return on investment that you’re looking for, then you may need to re-evaluate your reasons for being with the person you are with.
 If age is nothing more than a number to you, then take a plunge and pursue that individual who caught your eye.
 There are many successful stories of people who are perfectly happy in their large age gap relationships.
-But, if you are in the age-gap relationship and you see signs of incompatibility, don’t waste your time.
+But, if you are in an age-gap relationship and you see signs of incompatibility, don’t waste your time.
 The number of minutes you spend in a relationship that isn’t a good match should be monitored and limited carefully by you.